davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 Due to a disappointing number of responses from merchants for us to test the new dashboard with, we also added a ‘provide feedback’ button in the main navigation to encourage our customers to give any details as they went about their tasks.
 This did prove useful, and helped guide a series of updates featured below.

 ### Recognising customer feedback, adding functionality & applying a rebrand
-The UI for the MVP was initially kept intentionally minimal in acknowledgment of a company wide brand refresh that was in progress.
+The UI for the MVP was initially kept intentionally minimal in acknowledgment of a brand refresh that was in progress during out first release.
 The following designs feature the updates we applied in collaboration with the marketing team, along with a much anticipated overview page and extra functionality.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/project-updates-1.png)
 Along with a design upgrade for the navigation panel with Yaspa's signature gradient, quick access to our knowledge hub was added following customer feedback with new documentation we had available for them.